Qaraqosh: Raids of Persians and Kurds

 In their literature and writings, the Assyrians of Bakhdida remember vividly the raids of the Persians and Kurds on their village and churches.
-In 1171, while the governors of Mosul and Damascus were fighting each other, the Kurds used the opportunity to attack the Mar Mattai Monastery.
-According to the 13th century writer Bar Hebraeus, in 1261 the Kurds came down to Mosul, killing many Christians who refused to follow Islam and looting their homes and churches.
-The Kurds then occupied the nunnery of Naqortaya and killed many of the nuns and others who had sought refuge there.
-In 1288 a battle took place between the Kurds and Tatars near Baghdida.
+In 1171, while the governors of Mosul and Damascus were fighting each other, the Kurds used the opportunity to attack the Mor Mattai Monastery.
+According to the 13th-century writer Bar Hebraeus, in 1261 the Kurds came down to Mosul, killing many Christians who refused to follow Islam and looting their homes and churches.
+The Kurds then occupied the Monastery of Saint John of Dailam and killed many of its nuns and those who had sought refuge there.
+In 1288, a battle took place between the Kurds and Iraqi Turkmen near Baghdida.
 In 1324 Baghdida was attacked by the Kurds again, in which many homes and four churches were burned.

-Persian–Ottoman wars
+Afshar–Ottoman wars

 In the early 18th century, Persians under the leadership of Nader Shah invaded the Mosul region and most of the inhabitants of Baghdida escaped to Mosul with all their valuables, in accordance with the governor's orders.
 Mosul was harassed and then besieged for months.
 However, the Christians defended it and after months of blockade, the Persians finally signed a peace agreement with Mosul's governor Hasan Pasha Al Jalili, and withdrew in 1743.
 To reward the Christians for their bravery, the Jalili governor permitted many churches in the Mosul region to be restored.

 After the 2003 US invasion

 Politics since 2005

 The people of Bakhdida got the chance to vote for the first time on 30 January 2005.
 The secular Ayad Allawi led the votes in the town.

 However many Assyrians, Shabaks and Yazidis were not allowed to vote, which led to demonstrations against the results.

-The next parliamentary elections on 7 March 2010 saw the rise of local candidates with the Assyrian Democratic Movement coming second.
+The next parliamentary elections on 7 March 2010, saw the rise of local candidates with the Assyrian Democratic Movement coming second.
 Only 52% of registered voters participated in this election.
 Due to the rise of extremism in Iraq shortly after the US-led invasion, many of the villagers in Mosul and Baghdad were targeted for being Christians.

-On 22 Nov.
-2006 Yeshu' Hadaya, the leader of a National Syriac movement was assassinated in Bakhdida.
+On 22 November 2006 Yeshu' Hadaya, the leader of a National Syriac movement was assassinated in Bakhdida.